lxnnydev/Http2/README.md

 ---

 ## **License**
-This project is licensed under the MIT License.
+This project is licensed under the "GNU AFFERO GENERAL PUBLIC LICENSE".

 ---